Step-1: Send your paper by using online form.

 Types of Articles:

-Original Articles: Should contain title page, abstract, keywords, introduction, research methods, results and discussion, conclusion, acknowledgement and references.
-The length of the text should be limited to 12-22 pages including the references.
+Original Articles: The title page, abstract, keywords, introduction, literature review, research methods, results and discussion, conclusion, and references should all be included.
+The length of the text should be limited to 10-22 pages, including the references.

-Case Study: It is included all of the reports about the special issues and new procedure in some limited cases with good results but not confirmed yet internationally as a global choice.
-It should be not exceed more than 2000 words.
+Case Study: It includes all of the reports about the special issues and new procedures in some limited cases with good results but not confirmed yet internationally as a global choice.
+It should not exceed more than 3000 words.

 Structure of Articles:

 Title : Write the title of the article.

 Abstract: Should contain background, research methods, results and conclusion sections separately.
 The objective of study, findings (including its statistical significance) and the conclusion made on the basis of the findings should be clearly presented.

 Abstract is not necessary for case reports, while review articles should have an abstract.
 Nevertheless, the length of an abstract should be less than 250 words.
 Authors need to be careful that the abstract reflects the content of the article accurately.

 Keywords: Each submitted article should contain 5-8 keywords.